aaronhsueh0506/Leetcode/2101. Detonate the Maximum Bombs/readme.md

 ## Concept
 Solution 1: O(n^3)
 1. First, create a graph indicating which bombs each bomb can connect to.
-2. Start from each bomb and iterate using graph[cur].
+2. Use BFS and start from each bomb and iterate using graph[cur].

 Solution 2: O(n^2 log n)
 1. Sort the bombs by their radius.
-2. Use a visited array and start from the bomb with the largest radius.
+2. Use BFS with a visited array and start from the bomb with the largest radius.